sgraden/vpc/about-vpc-beta.md

 # Features available for Beta release

-These features are available using the IBM Cloud UI, the API, and the CLI:
+These features are available using the IBM Cloud Console UI, the API, and the CLI:

  * Create a Virtual Private Cloud
  * Create subnets, and bring your own private IP (BYOIP)
- * Create and manage Virtual Server Instances (VSIs) using Ubuntu 16.04 or CentOS 7.x.
+ * Create and manage Virtual Server Instances (VSIs) using Ubuntu 16.04 or CentOS 7.x
  * Reserve and associate a Floating IPv4
  * Get Internet access to subnets by creating a public gateway (PGW), one per Zone
  * Create and assign security groups to your VSIs